janbaer/generator-kata/README.md

 ## Version history

+* 0.22
+  * Updated some the version of some npm modules
 * 0.19
   * Switched from 6to5 to babel
   * Karma searches just for coffee files when user wants to use coffee.